 Today, we don’t have to churn butter by hand.
 We have electric tools for that.

 I use my Kitchen Aid Stand Mixer with the wire whisk attachment.
 Just pour in the cream, lock the whisk in place and turn it on medium speed.
 Let it go for 25-30 minutes and viola…. butter!

 By itself, a KitchenAid stand mixer is one of the best inventions since the beginning of the Industrial Revolution.

 The ability to add attachments turns this gadget into a miracle worker.

-We use ours to make our own butter (super easy!) to whip up Keto cake batters, to grind meat for our own Keto-friendly sausage, and a ton of other kitchen tasks.
+We use Kitchen Aid Stand Mixer to make our own butter which is super easy!
+Also, we use ours whip up Keto cake batters, to grind meat for our own Keto-friendly sausage, and a ton of other kitchen tasks.